chaynHQ/Impact-Reports/README.md

 Chayn Italia participated in the [Libere Project](https://libere-project.eu/en/call-for-solutions/) which looks for technologies, products or prototypes to prevent and fight gender-based violence through the promotion of positive behaviours and social innovation.
 Chayn Italia proved to be a great fit and the team was delighted to be selected as one of the top 10 ranked technologies in Italy.

-Chayn Italia’s work was displayed as part of a travelling exhibition, the “Caravan”, in Milan and Modena and presented to university and high school students, teachers, parents, local administrators and the general public.
-The exhibition of innovations was accompanied by a series of activities, seminars and workshops to raise awareness among participants and to work together to build a world free from gender-based violence.
+Chayn Italia’s work was displayed as part of a travelling exhibition, the “Caravan”, in Milan and Modena.
+It was presented to university and high school students, teachers, parents, local administrators, and the general public.
+The exhibition of innovations was accompanied by a series of activities, seminars, and workshops to raise awareness among participants and to work together to build a world free from gender-based violence.

 These are just _some_ of the great things Chayn Italia got up to this year — they were firing on all cylinders!
 You can read their full report [here.](https://docs.google.com/document/d/1Lw-qhxh4UoJ9rUZMCUJWGCLQ8CEXvmKjQeUITtlUkg4/edit?fbclid=IwAR0zqi9ZGcDnW4b3rRJVO9F4tDXPsVSTzJVBlSCA-sZMUBe-D4AGAHYdWl8 )